constex/constex.github.io/README.md

 and--Coming Soon--a LuaU Decompiler*.

-Constex is a side project created by Aylumus, whose interests are in reverse engineering, C#, LuaU, and C++.
+Constex is a side project created by Aylumus, whose interests are in reverse engineering, LuaU, and C++.
 You can apply for constex at: aylumus.github.io/constex

 *Decompiler Coming Soon.